Evaluating the wild Brauer group: Tangent vectors

-We return to the setting and notation of Theorem~\ref{thm:onelemma_intro}, the statement of which involves various tangent vectors.
 In Lemma~\ref{lem:tangent} we collect some well-known facts relating lifts of points to tangent vectors.
-In Lemma~\ref{lem:blowuptv} we show how to keep track of these tangent vectors when blowing up our scheme $\X$ at a point $P_0$ on the special fibre.
+In Lemma~\ref{lem:blowuptv} we show how to keep track of these tangent vectors when blowing up our scheme $\X$ at a point on the special fibre.